Skip to main content

 Cardiovascular activities are aerobic activities that can be performed at a low, moderate, or high intensity and use oxygen to turn glucose into fuel.
 Whether skipping, walking, or running on a treadmill, cardio helps increase your metabolism and burn calories.
 It’s best to do these activities after your strength training session, so you do not go into your muscle-building exercises with a lack of energy.

 Choose cardio activities that you enjoy and know you won’t drag your feet to start, but also make sure what you choose is effective and gets you closer to your weight loss goal.
-A great example is HIIT, which is a fun and exciting way to switch up your workouts that add a little extra intensity!
+A great example is HIIT, which is a fun and exciting way to switch up your workouts and add a little extra intensity!

 Male athlete drinking protein shake while sitting in gym.